A mixture of spring warmth and cloudless summits14th February 2010

 While I didn’t rush along, I didn’t dawdle either as I walked closer to the foot of Moelfre until I picked up the boggy track down to Pont-Scethin.
-The bridge itself is a well maintained specimen but it looks a little out of place with the rutted tracks that feed it.
+The bridge itself is a well-maintained specimen but it looks a little out of place with the rutted tracks that feed it.
 Having passed the bridge, I checked my map and two mountain bikers passed me.
-Every time I saw them ahead of me, they seemed to be walking more than cycling but the ascent was steep so it was understandable.
-I too made my way up the steepest incline of my day with views of Y Llether, Moelfre, Rhinog Fawr and more giving me excuses for rest breaks on the ascent.
+Every time I saw them ahead of me, they seemed to be walking more than cycling, but the ascent was steep so it was understandable.
+I, too, made my way up the steepest incline of my day with views of Y Llethr, Moelfre, Rhinog Fawr and more giving me excuses for rest breaks on the ascent.
 After all, with no one following me, it was not as if I was holding up anyone else.

 When the gradients levelled off, I found the wall that I was to shadow on the way to Diffwys.
 Time consciousness was creeping into the fray yet again but the out and back walk to the top of Diffwys didn’t look to be too far away.
-Of course, that didn’t mean that it was quick hop there and boggy conditions underfoot along with undulations such as an unnamed 642 metre high top meant that patience was of the essence.
-However, there were views over towards a dark looking Cadair Idris and many other hills such as the Arans to savour and the shelf containing Llyn Dulyn was coming into sight too.
+Of course, that didn’t mean that it was a quick hop there and boggy conditions underfoot along with undulations such as an unnamed 642-metre-high top meant that patience was of the essence.
+However, there were views over towards a dark-looking Cadair Idris and many other hills such as the Arans to savour and the shelf containing Llyn Dulyn was coming into sight too.
 360º panoramic vistas were going to be my lot and I was able to pick out the Mawddach estuary too.

 Return train journey from Macclesfield to Dyffryn Ardudwy with a change in Wolverhampton.